List of Grand Slam women's doubles champions

 List of women's doubles Grand Slam tennis tournament champions:

-The only pairing to complete the Grand Slam is the team of Martina Navratilova and Pam Shriver in 1984, and their eight consecutive major win-streak remains the all-time record.
+The only team to complete the Grand Slam are Martina Navratilova and Pam Shriver in 1984, and their eight consecutive major win-streak remains the all-time record.
 Maria Bueno in 1960 and Martina Hingis in 1998 also won the Grand Slam, though with multiple partners.

 Seven players have completed a Career Golden Slam by winning an Olympic gold medal and all four majors during their respective careers: Venus Williams and Serena Williams while paired together, Barbora Krejčíková and Kateřina Siniaková as a team, and individually Pam Shriver, Sara Errani and Gigi Fernández.
 Shriver, Fernandez (twice), Krejčíková and Siniaková also achieved the Career Super Slam, by achieving a Career Golden Slam and winning a Year-End Championship in their careers.

 Martina Navratilova and Pam Shriver, who won a record eight consecutive major titles together.

 Maria Bueno, the first player to complete the Grand Slam.

 Martina Hingis, the most recent player to complete the Grand Slam.

 Serena and Venus Williams, the first team to complete the Career Golden Slam.

 Barbora Krejčíková and Kateřina Siniaková, are the only doubles team to complete the Career Super Slam.